emberjs/rfcs/text/0001-ember-doctor.md

 The design for this is rather simple.
 We would first introduce a command called `ember doctor` that would run some default checks.
 The default checks would do the following:

--Run `ember v --verbose` and complain loudly for incompatible versions -Run `npm outdated --depth 0` to check on outdated modules -Run `bower list` and display out of date bower components
+- Run `ember v --verbose` and complain loudly for incompatible versions
+- Run `npm outdated --depth 0` to check on outdated modules
+- Run `bower list` and display out of date bower components

 These are what is considered default `checks`.